liiws/DocxGrider/README.md

 ## Features

-* Replace text in body and text box
+* Replace text including text box
 * Insert a copy of the row in table at specified row index
 * Load from file or stream
 * Save to file or stream